phantomAA92/formbuilder-test/CUSTOM_FORM_BUILDER_README.md

 # Custom Form Builder

-A comprehensive React.js-based custom form builder that allows you to create, edit, and manage dynamic forms with drag-and-drop functionality.
+A comprehensive React.js-based custom form builder that allows you to create, edit, and manage dynamic forms with advanced grid layouts and drag-and-drop functionality.

 ## Features